Sid672/Rangoli/README.md

 # Outer Pattern

 ## Let's draw
-- `Tip: Before drawing anything on python turtle you should draw it on paper.`
+- `Tip: Before drawing anything on python turtle, you should draw it on paper.`

 ![](https://media.giphy.com/media/hmRzYbArCq1i6rFfmo/giphy.gif)

 These are my rough diagram of Rangoli.
-Don't worry if you are not good in drawing, it's ok.
+Don't worry if you are not good at drawing it's ok.
 The rough figure is basically used for calculations of length (in pixels) and angle (in degrees).

 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_9.PNG?raw=true)
 ![](https://github.com/Sid672/Breakfast_plate/blob/main/bk_10.PNG?raw=true)

-- We can design outer pattern in lot of varitions.
+- We can design outer patterns in a lot of variations.
 In this project we are using only one variation you can try other variations also.

-- Other variations looks like.
+- Other variations look like.
 ![](https://github.com/Sid672/Rangoli/blob/main/v.png?raw=true)

-- Now we should focus back on project design then with simple change in code we can acchive other variations also.
+- Now we should focus back on project design then with a simple code change we can achieve other variations also.
-- Since all patterns are colour full so we need colours.
+- Since all patterns are colorful so we need some colors.
-- Original colour of pen is black.
-We can change colour of pen by using a list.
+- Original color of the pen is black.
+We can change the color of a pen by using a list.
-- List is like a container so we can store our colours in list `col = ["red","orange","yellow","green","blue","purple"]`.
-We also need a varible to access the colours `j = 0`.
+- List is like a container so we can store our colors in it. `col = ["red","orange","yellow","green","blue","purple"]`.
+We also need a varible to access the colors `j = 0`.
 ```
 Example- col[j] = red, when j = 0
 col[j] = orange, when j = 1